el-tahir/chess_engine/README.md

 make
 ```

-Windows (from Linux, using MinGW cross-compiler):
+Windows (from WSL, using MinGW cross-compiler):
 ```
 make win
 ```